 I love it.

-I have never had a trip start out with as many helpful, friendly folks as here in Maine.
+I have never had a trip start with as many helpful, friendly folks as here in Maine.
 It’s really impossible to list them all out.
-I’ve been invited to camp in folk’s yards, Tim gave me a lift into Camden when my chain broke, Pierre clued into some fine nightlife and seafood in Belfast and also happens to be damn knowledgable about Newfoundland and Labrador, Russ kept me captivated over breakfast talking about steam trains in China, and Kristen saw me passed out in a rest area and took me to an amazing camp where the full moon came up glistening on the water in front of our tents.
+I’ve been invited to camp in folk’s yards, Tim gave me a lift into Camden when my chain broke, Pierre clued into some fine nightlife and seafood in Belfast and also happened to be damn knowledgable about Newfoundland and Labrador, Russ kept me captivated over breakfast talking about steam trains in China.
+Kristen saw me passed out in a rest area and took me to an amazing camp where the full moon came up glistening on the water in front of our tents.
 And this doesn’t even count the folks passing me snacks, lending me tools, and that kind word of encouragement.

 On top of that, I’ve actually met and rode a bit with some other tourers for the first time.
 Utah’s Ron and Nancy were doing a New England circuit and had some good stories as the miles disappeared on Route 1.
-I split the camp fees for two nights and spent a day riding light around Acadia with Ben who had arrived on his bike from Ohio.
+I split the camp fees for two nights and spent a day riding light around Acadia with Ben, who had arrived on his bike from Ohio.
 It was sweetness and one of the better touring days I’ve ever had.

-Today is another hot day and it seems likely I’ll get caught up in a thunderstorm on my way to the Canadian Border.
+Today is another hot day, and it seems likely I’ll get caught up in a thunderstorm on my way to the Canadian Border.
 I’m making a travel change and hope to take the ferry from St. John, New Brunswick over to Digby, Nova Scotia.
 There I’ll hope to avoid the black flies as I go up and over to the Atlantic coast and Halifax.

-There are no shoulders on the busy Route 1 for about 8 miles north of Camden, another 10 miles around Hancock, and on Rte 3 direct to Bar Harbor.
+- There are no shoulders on the busy Route 1 for about 8 miles north of Camden, another 10 miles around Hancock, and on Rte 3 direct to Bar Harbor.
 These are all terrifying, horrible rides.
 Find other alternatives if possible.
-Otherwise, Route 1 has amazing 4 foot shoulders.
+Otherwise, Route 1 has amazing 4-foot shoulders.

-15 miles in all directions of Ellsworth are some of the ugliest cycling I have ever had, particularly as you head East to that stretch of road with no shoulder.
+- Fifteen miles in all directions of Ellsworth are some of the ugliest cycling I have ever had, particularly as you head East to that stretch of road with no shoulder.

-Have a jacket ready if you are riding on the ocean.
+- Have a jacket ready if you are riding on the ocean.
 The sea fog will chill you in no time.